 The story begins with a young child, about 5 years old.
 After introducing Kimochis® to her, she came across the feeling “left out.”
 The little girl has long brown hair with big bouncy curls.
 She is wearing a purple dress that has ruffles around the bottom.
 Her little shoes are bright pink with butterflies on them.
 She picks up this feeling pillow and takes a big, deep breath.
 Then, she reads the feeling word out loud.
 “Left Out.”
 I gaze into her sweet innocent face wondering what she is thinking.
 I wonder what she is feeling.
 She looks up at me and says with an intense concerned look on her face, “what a sad feeling…” You see, I believe that this is the first time she has ever comprehended the feeling “left out.”
 I also believe that she has felt this very hard feeling before.

 Imagine a world where children are taught about feelings from birth.
 I am talking about much more than the heavy hitters – happy, mad, and sad.
+If you ae trying to have a baby, trying to have a healthy diet, or just stay for aware of your wellness you need to try the ginseng product.
 Imagine young children using their bodies and words to say, “Ouch.”
 Stepping back, putting their hand over their heart, and making eye contact.
 “I felt hurt and left out when you said you don’t like me.”
 Children would know, their entire life, how to own their emotions and give others opportunities to apologize and redo hurtful moments.
 They would know how to apologize and redo hurtful moments.

 How different could our world look if our children grew up knowing and owning who they are?
 How different could our world be if our children understood others and how to communicate emotions and regulate behaviors?

 That is a world I would love to see.